Anthony Kennedy is not the Supreme Court's swing justice anymore

 Feldman posits that Kennedy’s votes may be an artifact of the case selection for this year’s docket, which doesn’t have any big cases framed in the way Kennedy has favored in the past when he’s voted with the liberals in close cases.
 He also wonders whether the addition of Gorsuch, Kennedy’s former clerk, may have helped the court’s conservatives find better strategies for moving Kennedy into their camp in controversial cases.
 “Evidence of this is that he signed on with the conservatives in a majority of the 5-4 decisions this term rather than authoring these decisions,” Feldman says, noting that Kennedy has written for the majority in only two of the 17 5-4 cases so far.

 One of those cases was South Dakota v.
-Wayfair, the case overturning the online state sales tax ban, a strange-bedfellows decision in which Justice Ruth Bader Ginsburg joined in Kennedy’s majority opinion along with Justices Stephen Breyer, Sonia Sotomayor, and Elena Kagan, while Roberts dissented.
-The other was Jesner v.
+Wayfair, the case overturning the online state sales tax ban, a strange-bedfellows decision in which Justice Ruth Bader Ginsburg joined in Kennedy’s majority opinion along with Justices Clarence Thomas, Samuel Alito, and Neil Gorsuch, while Roberts dissented along with the other liberals.* The other was Jesner v.
 Arab Bank, a decision holding that foreign corporations could not be sued under the Alien Tort Statute, a law dating back to the 1700s that allows foreigners to bring international human rights lawsuits in US courts.
 The Jesner decision broke along ideological lines, with Kennedy writing for the conservative majority.

 In an email to Mother Jones, Hasen counters that Kennedy has had lots of opportunities to join with the court’s liberals, notably in a series of gerrymandering cases where plaintiffs had argued that one party or the other had overreached in drawing voting boundaries to favor one political party.
 For nearly 15 years, Kennedy has signaled that he might be open to the right redistricting challenge in a way that liberals would favor.
 But Hasen says Kennedy seems indecisive, and that’s one reason why the court ended up punting on the politically charged cases.
 In his Slate column, he called Kennedy’s brief concurrence in the travel ban case, in which Kennedy essentially just reminded Trump to uphold the Constitution, a “mic drop.”

-Note: Correction: An earlier version of this article misstated the justices who sided with Kennedy in the Wayfair case.